 For the majority of drivers, the thought of losing control of their car or light truck is hardly a concern, mainly because many years of driving experience and a reliance on a well-maintained vehicle almost assures that as long as the driver remains alert and aware of the traffic patterns around him, there should be no problems.
 But this assumes normal circumstances, not extraordinary or unexpected emergencies.

 Unfortunately, traffic collisions occur at the most inopportune times and with drastic and often serious results.
-As experienced personal injury lawyers in the Baltimore area, the legal team at the law offices of Lebowitz & Mzhen, LLC, understand full well that many victims of automobile and commercial trucking accidents never expected to be involved in a roadway wreck, much less injured and laying in a hospital bed as a result.
+As experienced personal injury lawyers in the Baltimore area, the legal team at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, understand full well that many victims of automobile and commercial trucking accidents never expected to be involved in a roadway wreck, much less injured and laying in a hospital bed as a result.
 For these people, a consultation with a qualified auto accident specialist may be the best course of action.